munificent/ui-as-code/in-progress/parameter-freedom.md

 This extends the existing behavior of evaluating an invocation's arguments (16.14.1) and binding parameters to them (16.14.2).

-1. Evaluate the argument expressions, named and positional, in the order that they appear at the invocation.
-If an argument is a spread argument, at this point we just evaluate the expression after the `...`, but do not yet iterate over it.
+1. Evaluate the argument expressions (both named and positional) in the order that they appear at the invocation.
+If an argument is a spread argument, evaluate the expression after the `...`, but do not yet iterate over the resulting object.

 1. Evaluate the function expression or look up the member.
 Get the runtime type of the resulting function.

 1. Run the positional binding algorithm using the function's runtime type and the values of the positional arguments.
-If any error occurs, throw a runtime error.
-Otherwise, this produces a binding for each parameter to a (possibly empty) set of arguments.

-1. For each positional parameter in the function:

 1. For each non-rest positional parameter: